iron-software/IronBarcode-Examples/tutorials/csharp-barcode-image-generator/README.md

 System.Diagnostics.Process.Start(new System.Diagnostics.ProcessStartInfo("simpleBarcode.png") { UseShellExecute = true });
 ```

-`BarcodeWriter.CreateBarcode()` is the method that kicks off your barcode generation journey, taking the data to encode and the desired format.
+`BarcodeWriter.CreateBarcode()` is the entry point: it takes the data to encode and the format to encode it in.
 IronBarcode supports a plethora of formats, including Code128, Code39, and QR codes, among others.

 Once your barcode is generated, the `GeneratedBarcode` object provides various export options such as saving as different image formats or even exporting to PDF.